MostlyKIGuess/KareerKit/README.md

 Made using Gamma AI

--Also another repo of enneagram guesser is a website we would be using alongside as a self asssesment from the user.
+- Also another repo of enneagram guesser is a website we would be using alongside as a self asssesment from the user.

 - Resources used, this includes articles and research papers to back up our program : https://www.forbes.com/?sh=69ed7b742254